 Four mostly counterintuitive tips that can make a big difference

 - Fail quickly.
-If you wait for a major review to discover and fix your mistakes, your chances of recovering are less than those of a competitor who did smaller reviews more frequently.
+If you wait for a major review to discover and fix your mistakes, your chances of recovering are less than those of a competitor who did smaller, less formal reviews more frequently.
 Consider validating decisions as they are made instead of waiting for the Powers That Be to see the document.
 Design your process around validating things in real time instead of putting it off as some kind of "milestone" in the name of a “quality review” that comes too late to do any good.

 - Manage expectations.
 The sooner you know that your expectations won’t be met, the sooner you can figure out how to work around them.
 The more you do to have clear expectations, the more you can prevent expectation failure.
 And allowing expectations to be rejected will enable you to find out more quickly than waiting for a deadline to be missed.